jsiegenthaler/homebridge-eosstb/README.md

 # WORK IN PROGRESS - HELP WANTED - ESPECIALLY GREAT BRITAIN
-This is very much a work in progres..
-Why?
-Because I'm not finished.
 If you can, give me a hand... especially if you have some javascript experience and use Virgin in Great Britain...

-# TO-DO as of 25.02.2020
-* Test GB connections for Virgin Media
-* Improve robustness and responsiveness even more

-# Recent Major Achievements
-25 Feb 2021: Released v0.1.10 with full profile support and mqtt EOSSTB device status support.

-20 Feb 2021: Resolved issues with homebridge v1.3.0 and improved robustness a lot

-16 Feb 2021: Got the plugin working as an External Accessory with the right Set-Top Box icon.
-Got the NPM package configured.
-You can now search for the plugin and install it in Homebridge.

-13 Feb 2021: Got the Telenet session working finally.
-This plugin now works properly with the Telenet TV-Boxes in Belgium.

 # homebridge-eosstb